easypropertylistings/Easy-Property-Listings/README.md

 = 3.4.46 July 6, 2023 =

-Fix: Support for arguments when in theme compatibility mode.
+- Fix: Support for arguments with epl_the_excerpt when in theme compatibility mode.

 = 3.4.45 July 1, 2023 =